 The symposium offered delegates a unique opportunity to meet and ‘network’, to learn from each speaker’s professional experience and knowledge, whilst also benefiting from shared discussion with peers and counterparts on the day.

-Speakers included: Satoka Inaba (Public relations 3331 Arts Chiyoda, Tokyo); Julia Lancaster (Residency and Projects Manager, ACME Studios, London); Kate Cooper (Co-director Auto-Italia, London); Yusuke Nishimura (Artist, Assistant Professor Tokyo University of the Arts, Department of Painting); Sumiko Kumakura (Cultural Policy and Arts Management Advisor, Professor, Tokyo University of the Arts, Department of Musical Creativity and the Environment); Graham Ellard (Research Leader, School of Art and Professor of Fine Art, Central Saint Martins College of Art and Design, University of the Arts London).
+Participants included: Keith Whittle (Research Fellow Central Saint Martins), Satoka Inaba (Public relations 3331 Arts Chiyoda, Tokyo); Julia Lancaster (Residency and Projects Manager, ACME Studios, London); Kate Cooper (Co-director Auto-Italia, London); Yusuke Nishimura (Artist, Assistant Professor Tokyo University of the Arts, Department of Painting); Sumiko Kumakura (Cultural Policy and Arts Management Advisor, Professor, Tokyo University of the Arts, Department of Musical Creativity and the Environment); Graham Ellard (Research Leader, School of Art and Professor of Fine Art, Central Saint Martins College of Art and Design, University of the Arts London).

 Special thanks to Professor Sakaguchi and Linda Dennis, Tokyo University of the Arts, Painting Department, Mark Dunhill, Dean, Central Saint Martins, Professor Graham Ellard and the International Office, Central Saint Martins, University of the Arts, London.